simone6021/micro-captcha/README.md

 ### Requirements

 Any recent version of docker and docker-compose installed.
-Internally two container are created: python 3.8 for a [fastapi](https://fastapi.tiangolo.com) application and redis 6 for persisted storage.
+Internally two containers are created: python 3.8 for a [fastapi](https://fastapi.tiangolo.com) application and redis 6 for persisted storage.

 ### How to run